themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 >
 > I refer to these services as clipboard syncing services which is technically incorrect.
 I use them as a way to share clips between devices.
 Some use them to share clips with other people.
 Using any of these services to make clippings available between devices requires a conscious effort to put the material on their host.
 >
 > If what you want is true clipboard syncing then there are a few methods.
 [CloudClip](http://www.thinkbitz.com/cloudclip/) is what I would recommend.
 It doesn't have a web interface but it does sync your clipboards over the Internet using iCloud.
-There's also utilities that use Bluetooth, like [Scribe](http://usescribe.com) but those require your devices to be near each other and connected by Bluetooth.
+There are also utilities that use Bluetooth like [Scribe](http://usescribe.com), but those require your devices to be near each other and connected by Bluetooth.
 There's also [Command-C](http://www.danilo.to/command-c) which works over WiFi.
 >
 > I still prefer Evernote because it's available everywhere, including the web and Windows.
 I also rarely wish that my clipboards were "automatically" syncing.
 I don't want sensitive data flying around unnecessarily.